 How do you install an electric fireplace?

-Most portable and freestanding units don’t require any installation; all you need to do is plug them into an outlet.
-A wall-mounted unit can either be hung or recessed into a wall.
-Hanging the unit is an easier job, while recessing the fireplace into a wall requires some minor carpentry work like cutting and patching.
+Most portable and freestanding units don’t require any installation; you just plug them into outlets.
+A wall-mounted unit can be hung or recessed into a wall.
+Hanging the unit is easier, while recessing the fireplace into a wall requires some carpentry work, like cutting and patching.
 Mantel fireplaces usually require some assembly; most models are secured to the wall with cleats and construction adhesive.

 Why Trust The Spruce?